SERA-LSA Doctoral Dissertation Research Grant

 Open only to students in a PhD or other doctoral program. (i.e. DPhil or EdD).

-Open to all students enrolled in US institutions of higher education whether US citizens, permanent residents or international students.
+Open to all doctoral students enrolled institutions of higher education.

 Dissertation proposal has been formally accepted by the applicant’s institution.